STIXProject/stix-to-html/README.md

 (and other similary formatted data elements) will be displayed.
 This includes such information what type of matching is performed (equals or string match).

+"enablePreformattedDescriptions" should be used if the stix xml document has descriptions fields that are pre-formatted plain text where the line wrapping should be preserved.